 Note You can view the status of the data synchronization task on the Synchronization Tasks page.

-- Create and configure a data synchronization task for the other Codis-Group by following steps 1 to 13.
+- Create and configure a data synchronization task for the other Codis-Group by repeating Steps 1 to 13.

 In this topic, the Codis cluster consists of two Codis-Groups.
 You must create two data synchronization tasks.
 The following figure shows that the initial synchronization is complete for both tasks and both tasks are in the Synchronizing state.